KayTrust/kaytrust.github.io/docs/Manuals.md

 ## Introduction

-In this section The Identity contracs are explained.
+This section is intended to guide you through all the functionalities offered by the Identity contracts.
 First, lets recap the types of contracts and how they are related and finally explore what we can do with them.

 ## Considerations